Evaluating Counterfactual Policies Using Instruments: Setup

-Intuitively, \Cref{assumption:single_index} imposes that judges have a common ranking $U$ under both the status quo and counterfactual but differ in their thresholds.
-Moreover, the restriction that $\beta_z \geq 0$ implies that implementing the counterfactual policy increases the threshold judges use for release. \Cref{assumption:single_index} strengthens the single index assumption underlying the MTE framework of \textcite{HeVy99,HeVy05} by assuming the index $U$ is unchanged by the policy $a$---\textcite{HeVy07i,HeVy05} call this condition policy invariance.
-A useful implication of \Cref{assumption:single_index} is that the change in the average outcome from implementing the counterfactual policy, $\theta - E[Y]$, is simply a functional of the MTE curve, $MTE(u) = E[Y(1)-Y(0) \mid U=u]$.
-Without \Cref{assumption:single_index}, when $U$ is not invariant to the policy, knowing the MTE curve may be insufficient for counterfactual policy analysis.
+In addition to IV monotonicity, which imposes a common ranking $U$ under the status quo, we will also consider the even stronger cross-judge assumption that this common ranking does not change under the counterfactual---\textcite{HeVy07i,HeVy05} call this condition policy invariance. \begin{assumption}[Policy invariance] $D(z, a)=\1{\alpha_{z} + \beta_z \cdot a \geq U}$, with $\beta_z \geq 0$. \end{assumption} Under \Cref{assumption:single_index}, the only effect of the policy is that it increases the thresholds judges use for release by a judge-specific amount $\beta_{z}$.
+The policy invariance assumption underlies the use of the marginal treatment effect (MTE) framework \parencite{HeVy99,HeVy05} for policy analysis.
+In particular, the representation in~\cref{eq:u0_definition} can be used to define the MTE curve, $MTE(u) = E[Y(1)-Y(0) \mid U=u]$.
+Under \Cref{assumption:single_index}, we can then write the change in the average outcome from implementing the counterfactual policy, $\theta - E[Y]$, simply as a functional of the MTE curve.
+But without \Cref{assumption:single_index}, when $U$ may not correspond to judges' rankings under the counterfactual, the MTE curve may be insufficient for counterfactual policy analysis.